flex1988/mongoose-cache/README.md

 ##Notice

-1.Compatible only with ES6 and koa,
-    yield a query and end it with exec.
+- Compatible only with ES6 and koa, yield a query and end it with exec.
-2.All querys have been defaultly stored in redis store.
+- All querys have been defaultly stored in redis store.
-2.If config is not set, the expire time is 15 minutes and redis store is localhost: 6379.
+- If config is not set, the expire time is 15 minutes and redis store is localhost: 6379.
-3.The node environment is strictly limit to 0.12.x or higher.
+- The node environment is strictly limit to 0.12.x or higher.

 ##Example